-Description The Third Year Paper (7910) is an independent research project in which a student produces a publishable-like manuscript that contains empirical analysis.
+Description The Third-Year Paper (SOC 7910) is an independent research project in which a student produces a publishable-like manuscript that contains empirical analysis.
 Students will work on this project over two semesters (fall and spring) of their third year, after they have successfully passed their Comprehensive Area Exam.
-Although the paper does not have to be published in order to complete this requirement, this project hopefully produces the student's first first-authored or solo-authored publication.
-The paper should be of a scope that can be completed in one year, given the students' current capabilities, access to data and any other resources needed to complete the project.
+Although the paper does not have to be published to complete this requirement, this project may produce the student's first sole- or first-authored publication.
+The paper should be of a scope that can be completed in one year, given the students' capabilities, access to data, and any other resources needed to complete the project.
 Students are encouraged to use a topic they have already considered in prior courses.
 Students, for example, might implement the proposal they developed in Research Methods.
 The project can also draw on a topic discussed in the Theory seminar.
-Or, students may choose to complete and/or expand an analysis started in one of the required Stats classes.
-Students may choose to use the Third Year Paper requirement as a way to explore a topic, data, or analyses they want to consider for the dissertation.
+Or, students may choose to complete or expand an analysis started in one of the required Stats classes.
+Students may use the Third-Year Paper requirement as a way to explore a topic, data, or analyses they want to consider for the dissertation.
 It is common for students to produce multiple papers/projects while in graduate school utilizing the same data and/or related to the same topic.
-Just keep in mind: The paper produced for this requirement has to be unique and not identical to something that has already been graded in the context of a course and cannot be used verbatim as part of an eventual dissertation.
-Please note: Given that the paper has to be conceptualized and executed within a single year, it will be common to see third-year papers that analyze secondary quantitative data.
+Just keep in mind: The paper produced for this requirement must be unique and not identical to something that has already been graded in the context of a course and cannot be used verbatim as part of an eventual dissertation.
+Given that the paper must be conceptualized and executed within a single year, it will be common to see third-year papers that analyze secondary quantitative data.
 However, "empirical analysis" does not mean quantitative analysis.
 It is defined as a paper that specifies a research question(s), situates it within a larger body of literature, has a method section detailing the data and processes used to analyze that data, and reports and discusses findings.
 Thus, the paper may adopt quantitative, qualitative, historical, or a mixed-method data and analytic strategies.
 Committee The project requires a Primary and Secondary Reader.
 The Primary Reader should be a tenure-track faculty member from within the Department of Sociology.
-This is the 'faculty member on record' who will appear on the transcript and who will award the grade.
-The Secondary Reader can be a faculty member from within or outside of the Sociology Department.
+This is the "faculty member on record" who will appear on the transcript and award the grade.
+The Secondary Reader can be a faculty member within or outside of the Sociology Department.
 This faculty member serves as a consultant and will not appear on the transcript or course listing.
-It is the student's responsibility to select a Primary Reader (advisor) for this project before the drop/add deadline of Fall semester of their third year .
+It is the student's responsibility to select a Primary Reader for before the drop/add deadline of Fall semester of their third year .
 When asking a faculty member to be the Primary Reader, the student should be prepared to discuss the general direction and plan for this project.
 The Primary Reader will provide the most direct advice, oversight, and mentoring to the student.
-A Secondary Reader will provide additional expertise, as required or requested by the student or Primary Reader.
+The Secondary Reader will provide additional expertise, as required or requested by the student or Primary Reader.
 The Primary Reader and student should discuss who should serve as the Secondary Reader.